Conformal foliations, K\"ahler twists and the Weinstein construction: Complex homothetic foliations

 \begin{rem} When $\dim_{\bbR}\D_{-}=2$ the space $\{\alpha \in \Lambda^2\D_{-}:J\alpha=-\alpha\}=0$ showing that $\Psi=0$ in \eqref{d1}.
-Thus any conformal foliation of real codimension $2$ is holomorphic.
-The same algebraic reason leads to the well-known result that any holomorphic foliation of real codimension $2$ on a K\"ahler manifold is automatically conformal. \end{rem} \begin{lemma} Assume that $\mathcal{F}$ is conformal.
-The Nijenhuis tensor of the almost complex structure $I$ is given by
+Thus any complex conformal foliation of real codimension $2$ is holomorphic.
+The same algebraic reason leads to the well-known result that any holomorphic foliation of real codimension $2$ on a K\"ahler manifold is automatically conformal. \end{rem}